Nana (1934 film): Plot

 A Parisian streetwalker, Nana, is discovered by a theatrical impresario and becomes a stage success.
 At her height of popularity, she falls in love with a soldier, George Muffat, and draws both ire and fascination from his protective older brother, Colonel Muffat.

 Nana, along with her friends, Satin, Mimi, and Zoe, buy a villa in a countryside.
 It turns out that they have become neighbors with the Muffat family.
 Nana and Georges embark on a romantic relationship, much to Colonel de Muffat's disapproval.
 Colonel de Muffat sends George on a commission to Algeria in order to separate him from Nana, but George promises Nana that he will come back for her.

 Months pass, and Nana has still not received any letters from George.
 Satin, Mimi and Zoe are revealed to have been intercepting the pair's letters in order to draw Nana back to the stage in the hopes that she will regain her former wealth.
 One day, Nana is met by an apologetic Colonel de Muffat, who offers to recommend her to a new theater venue.
 Nana accepts, and becomes the Colonel's mistress.
 While Nana enjoys the renewed attention she is receiving from fans, she misses Georges and consequently becomes an alcoholic.

-Georges arrives back in Paris, and finds Nana.
+Georges returns to Paris, and finds Nana.
 Georges believes that Nana has received his letters but has ignored them.
 Nevertheless, Georges wants to be with her.
 They decide to run away together, but Colonel de Muffat arrives, leading Nana to commit suicide.